 What Are The different disciplines of design?

 As we have already expressed, design is everywhere and in everything.
 So it should not come as a surprise that there are tens of design disciplines.
-Without going into the specifics of each discipline, here are the discipline of design: Graphic design, nails, fashion design, interior design, product design, biological design, engineering design, landscape and architecture, applied arts, sound design, communications design, military design, software, systems, services, transition, visual designs, web design, user experience, games, information architecture, industrial, military, modular, motion graphics, process designs to mention but a few.
+Without going into the specifics of each discipline, here are the discipline of design: Graphic design, nails, Beauty and fashion, interior design, product design, biological design, engineering design, landscape and architecture, applied arts, sound design, communications design, military design, software, systems, services, transition, visual designs, web design, user experience, games, information architecture, industrial, military, modular, motion graphics, process designs to mention but a few.

 Popular Posts on DesignsAuthority